 Tucking your pants legs into your socks also seems to help keep chiggers from getting quick access to your skin.
 Since most chiggers seem to crawl onto the skin after climbing from shoes and socks, tucking pants into socks makes them have to work harder to strike pay dirt.
 And because chiggers may crawl around for an hour or more after hitching a ride, taking a hot shower just after a chigger exposure seems to help reduce chigger bites.

-For more information about chiggers, see the factsheet E-365 Chiggers at our AgriLife Bookstore.
+For more information about chiggers, see the factsheet E-365 Chiggers.